Lectisternium: History

-In the Imperial era, chairs were substituted for couches in the case of goddesses, and the lectisternium in their case became a sellisternium.
+In the Imperial era, chairs were substituted for sofas in the case of goddesses, and the lectisternium in their case became a sellisternium.
 This was in accordance with Roman custom, since in the earliest times all the members of a family sat at meals, and in later times at least the women and children.
 This is a point of distinction between the original practice at the lectisternium and the epulum Jovis, the goddesses at the latter being provided with chairs, whereas in the lectisternium they reclined.

 In Christian times the word was used for a feast in memory of the dead.

 Origins

-Offerings of food were made to the gods in very early Roman times on such occasions as the ceremony of confarreatio, and the epulum Jovis (often conflated with the lectisternium).
+Offerings of food were made to the gods in early Roman times on such occasions as the ceremony of confarreatio, and the epulum Jovis (often conflated with the lectisternium).
 The lectisternia, however, are likely of Greek origin.
 The Greek theoxenia (Θεοξένια) is similar, except that the gods played the part of host.
 The gods associated with it were either previously unknown to Roman religion, though often concealed under Roman names, or were provided with a new cult.
 Thus Hercules was not worshipped as at the Ara Maxima, where, according to Servius and Cornelius Balbus a lectisternium was forbidden.
 The Sibylline Books, which decided whether a lectisternium was to be held or not, were of Greek origin; the custom of reclining at meals was Greek.

 Some, however, assign an Etruscan origin to the ceremony, the Sibylline Books themselves being looked upon as old Italian "black books."
 It may be that as the lectisternia became an almost everyday occurrence in Rome, people forgot their foreign origin and the circumstances in which they were first introduced, and then the word pulvinar with its associations was transferred to times in which it had no existence.